 Melt the butter in a small skillet, then add the flour.
 Whisk till smooth and cook for a minute or two, stirring constantly.
 Whisk in the cream.
 Add milk and chicken broth and stir, using whisk.

 Variations: Substitute half-and-half or milk for the cream if you wish.
 You could also add chopped onions and carrots to the melted butter and cook until soft, then add the flour and proceed with the directions.
-If you add onions and carrots you'll need to cook the soup longer, until the carrots are done.
+If you add onions and carrots you'll need to cook the soup longer, until the carrots are thoroughly cooked and easily pierced with a fork.

 Related Posts: